abdullahsweesi11/repo-seek/README.md

 Note: search will not check for exact matches, but only looks for instances including the search terms

+Note: when using "stdout" as the output method, a maximum of 50 results will be displayed to prevent flooding in the terminal.
+If you need more than 50 results, use "json" or "csv" as the output method.

 To make this project worthwhile, it must extend the functionalities that Github already provides (in its website's search bar):
 - Exporting to different output
 - Remove urls by default, and ask users to use --include-urls flag, since urls clutter output